opengisch/mkdocs_test/docs/qfield/prepare/attribute-form.md

 QField offers a much more fine-grained control over the last used values and ignores the QGIS setting.

-## Add KML and HTML wigets
+## Add QML and HTML wigets

-You can add a KML graph or an HTML widget
+You can add a QML graph or an HTML widget

 <video controls width="700">
     <source src="../../../assets/videos/qml_html.webm"